Marvan-T/bestreads-extensions/Readme.md

 ## Deployment

 The project is deployed on Azure.
-You can visit the application using either of the following URL:
+You can visit the application using the following URL:

 - URL: [Best Reads on Azure](https://best-reads.azurewebsites.net)